socadk/design-practice-repository/artifact-templates/DPR-StrategicDDDContextMap.md

 Artifact/Template: *DDD Context Map*
 ------------------------------------

+> *In domain-driven design, a context map shows bounded contexts (model boundaries, of different types) and their relations (e.g., influence flows).*

 ### Motivation (Addressed Information Need)
 A context map visualizes the relationships between [Bounded Contexts]() in [Strategic DDD](../activities/DPR-StrategicDDD.md).
 Several types of such relationships have been described as patterns; Bounded Contexts abstract from functional feature sets, existing or future application or systems as well as teams.